Emmaus, Pennsylvania: Industry and commerce

-Buckeye Pipe Line, a United States petroleum distributor, is headquartered locally, between Emmaus and Macungie.
+Buckeye Pipe Line, a U.S. petroleum distributor, is headquartered locally, between Emmaus and Macungie.
 The largest major shopping mall in the Emmaus area is South Mall, located on Lehigh Street on Emmaus' border with Salisbury Township and Allentown.
 South Mall is one of four major shopping malls in Allentown and its immediate suburbs.

-Emmaus is home to Shangy's, one of the nation's largest beer distributors with over 4,000 domestic and imported beer brands, that attracts thousands of beer enthusiasts from around the nation each year.
 Yocco's Hot Dogs, the Lehigh Valley-based fast food establishment known for their regionally-famous hot dogs and cheesesteaks, maintains its corporate headquarters on East Minor Street in Emmaus with four locations in the Lehigh Valley.